wowool/wowool-nlp-compare/README.md

 |    44 |    50 | **Missing** |                  | LOCATION     | street            |
 |    69 |    86 | LOCATION    | Rivirenhof Park  | LOCATION     | Riviren-\nhof Park|

 ## Findings

-In this project, we compared various Natural Language Processing (NLP) engines to evaluate their performance on different tasks.
-The key findings are as follows:
+In this project, we compared various Natural Language Processing (NLP) engines to evaluate their performance on name entity recognition (NER).
+The key findings are as follow:

 ### Restricting our entity space